gitter-badger/holomni_pcv/README.md

 This library is used to control the B1 base of the Meka robot at Ensta ParisTech

-> Changelog : Now a Cmake project
+> Changelog :
+* Cmake project.
+* Added -DUPLOADPPA to create a debian and put it to launchpad.net